Kanbawzathadi Palace: King Bayinnaung of the Taungoo dynasty

-The reconstructed palace
+Reconstructed palace

 Several buildings of the palace have been rebuilt.
 The Great Audience Hall was the largest building in the palace.
 It was the place where the King received his ministers and officials.
 The hall is also known as the Royal Lion Throne Hall, because it contained the Thihathana Throne or Lion Throne.

 During excavations a number of 167 teak pillars were found, 135 of which are inscribed in Mon language with the names of towns, regions and people who donated them in the 16th century.
 The Great Audience Hall is a huge hall with rows of large pillars supporting the roof, its interior completely covered in gold paint.
 A copy of one of the Royal thrones as well as a number of the original 16th century teak logs are exhibited.

 The Bhammayarthana Throne Hall, also called Bee Throne Hall contained the private quarters for the King, including the Royal bed chamber and living chamber.
 This very ornate building has multiple roof sections and false floors, and is topped with a Pyatthat, a seven tiered Burmese style roof.
 Other buildings contained the chambers of members of the Royal family.

 There used to be 9 Royal Thrones in the Kanbawzathadi Golden palace, each decorated with a different motif and used for different occasions.
-Eight of them were destroyed by fire, the only surviving is the Thihathana Throne, also called Lion Throne because of the lion figures carved on it.
-The gilded, hard wood throne is on display in the National Museum in Yangon.
+Eight of them were destroyed by fire, with the only surviving throne being the Thihathana Throne, also called Lion Throne because of the lion figures carved on it.
+The gilded, hardwood throne is on display in the National Museum in Yangon.